Subscribe to Waaagh! Fest!

 Battle: There are 20 battle points which can be won for each game.
 Each of the three games will have different ways to garner battle points.
 Some standard fare such as kill points and targeting specific units will be present in some scenarios – others may not be so standard.
 Who knows?

 Painting: Each player will be awarded up to 20 points towards their final score for paint.
-A completely unpainted army (which you are welcome to bring if you choose) will be awarded a zero while the army that Michelangelo and DaVinci got together to paint would be worth 20.
+A completely unpainted army (which you are welcome to bring if you choose) will be awarded a zero while the army that Michelangelo and DaVinci got together to convert and paint would be worth 20.

 Sportsmanship: Be honest but don't be “that guy/girl”.